The following information is only as accurate as the last update (Feb., 2020)! However, it is a starting point.

 – Dr. Ernie Murakami (retired) of the Dr. E. Murakami Centre for Lyme has a website and will provide advice, free of charge.
 His website is www.murakamicentreforlyme.org.
 There is a questionnaire on his site that you can fill out and fax to him so that he can make a clinical diagnosis of tick borne diseases.
 He was instrumental in helping me learn what was wrong with me back in 2011.
 He is also on Facebook.

-– Dr. Bryan Rade is a Naturopath in Bedford (he has moved) that describes himself as being fairly knowledgeable about tick borne diseases.
-Some have had good results with him.
-He is East Coast Naturopathic Clinic – https://www.eastcoastnaturopathic.com/
+– Dr. Bryan Rade is a Naturopath at East Coast Naturopathic in Bedford.
+He describes himself as being fairly knowledgeable about tick borne diseases.
+Some have had good results with him – https://www.eastcoastnaturopathic.com/

 – Dr. Nicholas Anhorn is a Naturopath in Moncton – http://monctonnaturopathic.com/practitioners/dr-anhorn/.
 He is a member of ILADS.